Social credit system: 2020 to present

 Appropriate information for consideration includes information on the execution of judicial judgments, administrative violations, among other material, and positive recognition for trustworthy behavior.
 Information appropriate only when the circumstances of the violation are severe include small payment arrears or public transportation fare evasion.
 The National Directory bans the consideration of private information like religious preferences or government petitioning activity.

 The December 2021 National List's purpose is to further standardize penalty measures.
 It specifies that administrative bodies cannot extent penalties beyond those provided in national level law and regulation.
 In a 2022 directive, the State Council stated that it will "actively explore innovative ways to use the credit concept and methods to solve difficulties, bottlenecks, and painful points that restrict the country's economic and social activities."
 On 14 November 2022, the NDRC issued a draft Law on the Establishment of the Social Credit System.
 According to academic Vincent Brussee, the draft "was deeply unsatisfactory to SCS observers worldwide.
 It did not stipulate anything not already regulated in one of the many recent documents on the system.
 The draft just copy-pasted bits from those."
 Academic Haiqing Yu writes that "the draft law is a patchwork of existing policies and regulations that prioritise unification rather than clarification."

-As of 2022, over 62 different Social Credit System pilot programs were implemented by local governments.
+As of 2022, over 62 different social credit system pilot programs were implemented by local governments.
 The pilot programs began following the release of the 2014 "Planning Outline for the Construction of a Social Credit System" by Chinese authorities.
 The government oversees the creation and development of these governmental pilots by requesting they each publish a regular "interdepartmental agreement on joint enforcement of rewards and punishments for 'trustworthy' and 'untrustworthy' conduct."

 Though some reports stated social credit would be powered by artificial intelligence (AI), as of 2023 penalty decisions were made by humans, not AI, and digitization remained limited.
 Credit systems for local government remained undeveloped and resemble incentivized loyalty programs like those run by airlines.
 Participation is fully voluntary and there are no enticement beyond losing access to minor rewards.
 For fear of overreach and pushback, the Chinese central government banned punishments for low scores and minor offences.
 During the city trials, pilot programs only saw limited participation.
 Many people living in pilot program cities are unaware of the programs.
 In Xiamen, 210,059 users activated their social credit account, roughly 5% of the population of Xiamen; 60,000 or 1.5% of population in Wuhu participated the system; Hangzhou has 1,872,316 (15%) participants and fewer regularly use the system.
 Scores are not shared between cities as the scoring criteria and mechanisms are different.

-By 2023, most private social credit initiatives had been shut down by the People's Bank of China, and regulations had cracked down on most local scoring pilot programs.
+By 2023, most private social credit initiatives had been shut down by the People's Bank of China, and regulations had cracked down on most local scoring pilot programs, as the central government has been re-centralizing the score system.